 For Royal Arsenal, soon to rename themselves Woolwich Arsenal, the failure to establish a Southern League ended up not mattering, as they were invited to join the Football League, in its Division Two (there were only 2 divisions at the time), for the 1893-94 season.
 This is why Arsenal's club records for that season onward are a lot more complete, and thus a lot more reliable, than they are for the founding period of 1886-93.

 It ended up not mattering for Tottenham, either, as in 1895 a Southern League was finally formed, and they were elected as charter members.
 In 1900, Spurs won that League -- in effect, making themselves champions of England's third division.
-By the standards of today, that would be no big deal: The last 3 champions of the third division, currently known as Football League One, have been Doncaster Rovers, Southeast London club Charlton Athletic, and Brighton & Hove Albion, none of which is exactly a "big club."
+By the standards of today, that would be no big deal: The last 5 champions of the 3rd division, currently known as Football League One, have been Southeast London club Charlton Athletic, Yorkshire club Doncaster Rovers, Birmingham-area team Wolverhampton Wanderers West Country team Bristol City, and Manchester area club Wigan Athletic.
+Aside from "Wolves," victims of recent financial mismanagement, none of those is even remotely a "big club."

 But by the standards of that time, it was a notable achievement -- and something bigger than Woolwich Arsenal had achieved by that point.